Skip to content

 Use -y to skip the confirmation prompt.

-Access imported fleets
+Access imported resources

 $ dstack fleet list